marcmarinam/obsidian-fmp/FT Remake Architecture/Free trial journey storage.md

 We need to store (at least) what combination of origin + duration a user has purchased.
 We will store that in a database accessed by the free trial service.

 #### What data do we need to store?
-- What kind of data will we need for analysis?
+- Free trial details (origin and number of days)
+- Subscription id
+	- More data about the subscription?

 #### How do we store it?
+- Ecomm-gate database
+	- Single table

+#### How do we access it?
--
+- Database adapter
+	- Ask Oleh for help if needed